Week 1 study notes

 This session is the entry point for the whole course.
 The visible topic is simple: what is design?
 The deeper purpose is more serious: learning how to observe a situation, name what matters, and turn that observation into a product decision.

-The teaching rhythm is a loop.
-First the learner observes an object or screen.
-Then she names what helps or blocks the user.
-Then she asks AI or another person for another view.
-Finally, she chooses one improvement and explains why it matters.
+Work in a loop.
+First observe the object or screen.
+Then name what helps or blocks the user.
+Then ask AI or another person for another view.
+Finally, choose one improvement and explain why it matters.

 - 01ObserveWhat is happening here?Look at the object or screen before naming the problem.
 The first move is evidence, not opinion.